Library Board approved January 23, 2018. Revised February 25, 2020.

-- Sexual harassment may occur whenever there are unwelcome sexual advances, requests for sexual favors, or any other verbal, physical, or visual conduct of a sexual nature when:
+1. Sexual harassment as defined by the IHRA, consists of unwelcome sexual advances, requests for sexual favors, or any other verbal, physical, or visual conduct of a sexual nature when:

 - Submission to the conduct is made either implicitly or explicitly a condition of the individual’s employment;

 - Submission to or rejection of the conduct is used as the basis for an employment decision affecting the harassed employee; or

 - The harassment has the purpose or effect of interfering with the employee’s work performance or creating an environment that is intimidating, hostile, or offensive to the employee.

 2. Sexual harassment, as defined above, may include, but is not limited to:

 - Uninvited sex-oriented verbal “kidding” or demeaning sexual innuendoes, leers, gestures, teasing, sexually explicit or obscene jokes, remarks or questions of a sexual nature;

 - Graphic or suggestive comments about an individual’s dress or body;

 - Displaying sexually explicit objects, photographs, writings, or drawings;

 - Unwelcome touching, such as patting, pinching or constant brushing against another’s body; or